ProtoConsent

 • Everything runs in the browser: local storage, local enforcement, local decisions.

 • Open source: extension (GPL-3.0+), SDK (MIT).
-Inspectable behaviour.
+Inspectable behavior.

 • Observable enforcement: users see blocked requests, GPC signals, and domain-level detail.